sebastianbergmann/phpunit-documentation-english/src/installation.rst

 .. admonition:: Note

     Unfortunately, PhpStorm only recognizes a file as a PHP archive when it has the ``.phar`` suffix.
-    This is remedied by creating a symbolic link: ``ln -s phpunit tools/phpunit.phar``.
+    This is remedied by creating a symbolic link: ``ln -s tools/phpunit phpunit.phar``.

 Updating PHPUnit with Phive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^